rmholmes/MOM_diatherm_analysis/README.md

   metrics Inet, Mnet and Nnet used in the summary Fig 17.

 - `Heat_Budget_Plot_Spatial.m`: This script produces the
-  longitude-latitude spatial structure maps (e.g. Figs. 3, 8, 10,
+  longitude-latitude spatial structure maps (e.g. Figs. 3, 8, 10, A.1)
-  A.1).
-Any of the 13 configurations can be chosen and data for a few different isotherms are provided.
+  of either numerical or vertical mixing.
+Data is provided for all 13 configurations for the 5, 15 and 22.5C isotherms.

-- `Heat_Budget_Plot_EqSlice.m`: This script produces equatorial Pacific longitude-depth plots (e.g. Figs. 6, 12 and 14).
+- `Heat_Budget_Plot_EqSlice.m`: This script produces equatorial
+  Pacific longitude-depth plots of either numerical or vertical mixing (e.g. Figs. 6, 12 and 14).

 - `Heat_Budget_Plot_ZonalAverage.m`: This script plots the global zonal average of vertical and numerical mixing in Fig. 4.